neurophon/neurophon/README.md

 If the run cannot generate all the corpora asked, the python script can be called again in order to continue its work from the point where it left the previous job since such script has checkpoint and restart capacity.

+The code of the script file `generate_Corpora.sh` is:

 ```
 #!/bin/sh
 cd ~/neurophon/Python/GenerateTextCorpora
 mpiexec -n 10 -f $COBALT_NODEFILE -env MV2_ENABLE_AFFINITY=0 python3 GenerateTextCorpora.py
 ```
-In its current state, the python script will generate 2 corpora of 500 words for each condition which is determined by 2 set of voices, three syllabic conditions and ten different vocabularies.
+In its current state, the python script will generate 2 corpora of 500 words for each condition which is determined by 2 sets of voices, three syllabic conditions and ten different vocabularies.

 This configuration ends up producing 120 corpora.